Dean Lowry

-Dean Vincent Lowry (born June 9, 1994) is an American football defensive end for the Minnesota Vikings.
-He played high school football at Boylan Central Catholic High School in Rockford, Illinois before attending Northwestern and playing for their football team on a scholarship.
-At Northwestern, he was a four-year starter at defensive end.
-He was drafted after his senior year of college by the Green Bay Packers in the 2016 NFL Draft.
+Dean Vincent Lowry (born June 9, 1994) is an American professional football defensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Northwestern Wildcats, where he was a four-year starter.
+He was selected by the Green Bay Packers in the fourth round of the 2016 NFL draft.

-Early years
+Early life

 Lowry was born to Margaret and John Lowry and attended Boylan Central Catholic High School in Rockford, Illinois.
 Besides football, he lettered in baseball as a freshman and played basketball for one year.
 He was part of two undefeated teams.
 He was named as a SuperPrep All-Midwest honoree and an All-State selection by both the Chicago Tribune and Champaign-News Gazette.
 He finished his senior year with 65 tackles (21 for loss), and 10 sacks.

 Lowry was ranked as the 34th defensive end in the country and the 17th best prospect in the state of Illinois.
 He was ranked as a three star recruit and received a number of scholarship offers from schools such as Northwestern, Ball State, Illinois State, Indiana, Iowa, Northern Illinois, Purdue, Vanderbilt, and Western Michigan.
 He committed to Northwestern on June 7, 2011.